XwX72e8Qych2AmLJX8hPy/DD/README.md

  <a href="https://www.certmetrics.com/comptia/public/transcript.aspx?transcript=6ML0LQGC3MVEQD5Y">CompTIA Security+ </a>

 <h2><a href="">Digital Forensics Projects </a></h2>
+<b> I completed the Introduction to Digital Forensics certification by Security Blue Team.
+Used digital forensic techniques to locate hidden data on a workstation.
+Used steghide to extract embedded PII within image and music files.
+Discovered files with hidden extensions and used fcrackzip to brute force a zip folder and also used a dictionary attack supplied with the rockyou.txt wordlist in Kali Linux</b>

 <h2> Threat hunting Projects</h2>
 <b>I completed the Introduction to Threat Hunting certification by Security Blue Team.
 Performed indicators of compromise (IOC) analysis using Mandiant IOC Collector.
 After creating a set of IOC files from sample downloads I documented the file name, file size, file path, and file hashes for md5, sha1sum.
 I later used Mandiant Redline to create a custom IOC script and search those IOCs within real malware on a Windows 10 machine hosted in VMware</b>